Originally published July 29, 2019

 - Always be prepared!
 Make sure your resume is good-to-go by Summer Term and that you have a pitch (max 2-minutes) telling why you would like to work in Investment Banking.
 Questions can come around as “tell me a little bit about yourself” as well.
 Make sure you can twist or position your story around different types of questions.
 Again, the CDO office will be there to help you to review it, but I highly suggest getting the opinion of different people, especially from your classmates which I found very helpful.

 - Work together with your classmates.
 I highly suggest being aware of other MFins who are also looking for IBD opportunities.
 Don’t forget that you are in the same boat, and you are the ones who can help each other the most.
 Having a Whats-App group, and sharing advice and experiences with contacts would be amazing.
 Even just making your friends aware of deadlines is a huge help; believe me the time flies very quickly!

 - Stay organized!
 Don’t be late to apply for each position.
 Many roles are at a rolling-out basis, so the earlier you begin to apply, the more chances you can have.
 (Be aware of soft deadlines).

 - Practice technical questions for interviews.
 Start preparing for technical questions as well.
 You might get technical questions any time – from summer term networking conversations and even before interviews to test your interest.
 You can find the 400Questions book here.

 - Leverage the MFin network.
-Finally, please do not hesitate to reach out (not just to me, but to all other 18-months MFins who are at their internships right now).
-We are available via e-mail throughout the summer and happy to hop-on the phone over the weekends if you have questions.
-For those who join the Investment Banking Club, we will be sharing more insights and a booklet to guide you once you become a member.
+Finally, please do not hesitate to reach out via email or LinkedIn…not just to me, but to all MFin graduates who are working in Investment Banking.
+For those who join the Investment Banking Club, club leaders will share more insights and tips once you become a member.